VOXI vs Vodafone: the differences between the two networks

 Same: 4G/5G download speeds

-✔ We got the same 4G/5G speeds on both networks
+✔ 4G/5G speeds are also the same on both providers

 Useful link: Vodafone's latest improvements to their network